3dcitydb/3dcitydb-web-map/README.md

 * Support for rich interaction with 3D visualization models, for example, **highlighting** of 3D objects on mouseover and mouseclick as well as **hiding** and **showing** of multiple selected 3D objects
 * Support for exploring a 3D object of interest from **different view perspectives** using third-party mapping services like **Microsoft Bing Maps** with oblique view, **Google Streetview**, and a combined version (**DualMaps**)
 * Support for on-the-fly activating and deactivating **shadow visualization** of 3D objects and Cesium digital terrain models
-* Support for collaborative creation and sharing of the workspace of the 3DCityDB-Web-Map-Client by means of **generating a scene link** including information about the current camera perspective, activation status of the shadow visualization, parameters of the current loaded data layers, etc.
+* Support for collaborative creation and sharing of the workspace of the 3DCityDB-Web-Map-Client by means of **generating a scene link** including information about the current camera perspective, activation status of the shadow visualization, parameters of the current loaded data layers, etc. This link can be easily shared or bookmarked, and can be reopened in a browser on different machines
 * Support for **mobile devices** (smartphones, tablets, etc.) with live tracking of geolocation and orientation
 * Packaged as a [**Docker image**](https://hub.docker.com/r/tumgis/3dcitydb-web-map/tags?page=1&ordering=last_updated) for fast and convenient deployment